Tristan22400/IAMC_format/paper.md

 ## Notes about the architecture

 The `wiliamcformat` package is built upon a suit of tools and functions provided by the `pyam` project.
 This project uses well-known libraries such as `pandas` and `plotly` to manage and visualize the data.
-So, results in WILIAM may be enriched with new updates in the aforementioned packages. `wiliamcformat` is structured in two blocks:
-- Translation of WILIAM variables into IAMC standards.
-- Notebooks to facilitate the reporting and visualization of data.
+So, results in WILIAM may be enriched with new updates in the aforementioned packages. `wiliamcformat` is structured in two blocks: translation of WILIAM variables into IAMC standards; and notebooks to facilitate the reporting and visualization of data.

 The user can download WILIAM in two languages, Python (https://github.com/LOCOMOTION-h2020/pywiliam) and Vensim (https://github.com/LOCOMOTION-h2020/WILIAM_model_VENSIM), and generate the CSV file of a simulation.
 Both tools were developed during the European H2020 Locomotion project (Grant Agreement number 821105).